KSP-KOS/KOS/_sources/math/basic.txt

     contains an inherent conversion from mass to weight that basically means, "what would this mass of fuel have weighed at g0?".
-Some kind of official standard value of g0 is needed to use ISP to predict truly accurately how much fuel will be burned in a scenario.
+Some kind of official standard value of g0 is needed to use ISP properly to predict how much fuel will be burned in a scenario.

-    In pretty much any other calculation other than using ISP in the Rocketry Equation, you should probably not use g0 and instead calculate your local gravity more precisely based on your actual radius to the body center.
+    In pretty much any other calculation you do in your kOS scripts, other than when using ISP in the Rocketry Equation, you should probably not use g0 and instead calculate your local gravity more precisely based on your actual radius to the body center.
 Not only because this is more accurate, but because the g0 you see here is NOT the g0 you would actually have on Kerbin's sea level.
 It's the g0 on Earth, which is what the game's ISP numbers are using.
 Kerbin's sea level g0 is ever so slightly different from Earth's g0 (but not by much.)

     ::